sedramerkhan/Tsunami/README.md

 # Introduction

-The project about creating an SPHFluid using a particle system for simulate Tsunami Phoneme.
+The project is about creating an SPHFluid using a particle system for simulate Tsunami Phoneme.

-This project froked from [qoopen0815 Repo](https://github.com/qoopen0815/SPHFluid)
+This project is froked from [qoopen0815 Repo](https://github.com/qoopen0815/SPHFluid)

 # Abstract